-This map is part of a series of 20 animated maps showing the history of The United States: a territorial history.
+This map is part of a series of 7 animated maps showing the history of European Colonies in North America.

 In the decades that followed the establishment of the colony of Virginia, England sent settlers to sites all along the American coast between New France, to the North, and Spanish-controlled Florida, to the South.
 The first settlers were mostly people who left Europe because of religious discrimination.